appscode-cloud/ui-wizards/charts/kubedbcom-proxysql-editor-options/README.md

 $ helm upgrade -i kubedbcom-proxysql-editor-options bytebuilders-ui/kubedbcom-proxysql-editor-options -n kube-system --create-namespace --version=v0.4.11
 ```

-The command deploys a Proxysql Editor UI Options on the Kubernetes cluster in the default configuration.
+The command deploys a ProxySQL Editor UI Options on the Kubernetes cluster in the default configuration.
 The [configuration](#configuration) section lists the parameters that can be configured during installation.

 > **Tip**: List all releases using `helm list`